 Nothing like wearing a gray T-shirt in the summertime and seeing two damp circles spreading under… your breasts.
 Boobs, especially when you smash them together in a sports bra or a push-up bra, can generate an astonishing amount of sweat.

 They don’t all look like this — the way they move or the way they react — but they are a thing.
 And as porn becomes mainstream, more and more women (or their partners) think there’s something wrong if their ta-tas don’t match up with the ones on the screen.
 But know this: Your boobs are great exactly the way they are.
 Anyone who gets to touch them should consider themselves darn lucky.
 Period.

 Have you ever looked at a statue of the Venus de Milo and wondered how she was the standard of beauty for so many centuries?
 Thanks to our modern technology such as shaping bras, Photoshop and the Internet, I think we sometimes forget what real breasts, just hanging out and doing their thing, really look like.
 And if it takes a stone set of knockers to teach us about our flesh-and-blood set, then we should all look at more art.
 (Actually, we should all just look at more art.)

 Yep, hairy nipples exist, and they’re not even weird.
 About one-third of women admits to having a few nip pubes (and who knows how many have them and don’t admit it).

-I put this at the bottom of the list because we're already well aware that our breasts are sex objects.
+I put this at the bottom of the list because we’re already well aware that our breasts are more than just sex objects.
 But it is also true that sex can make your boobs look, well, sexy.
 All the blood and hormones can help them temporarily perk up, become more sensitive and even enhance their coloring.
 This may be one of the best perks of having breasts!